OSGeo/OSGeoLive-doc/quickstart/grass_quickstart.rst

 working mapset.
 You might un-tick the elevation layer check-box now so that the two don't draw over the top of each other.
 Click on the eyeball to view your new map.
 The colors might not be as you'd like so let's change them.
-In the `Raster` menu select :menuselection:`Manage colors --> Color Tables`.
+With the fractal DEM selected in the layer list, in the `Raster` menu select :menuselection:`Manage colors --> Color Tables`.
 In the "Colors" tab click on the pull-down list for the "Type of color table" option, and pick one from the list. "srtm" is a nice choice.
 Once